Fixed versus adjustable rate loans

-With a fixed-rate loan, your payment doesn't change for the life of the mortgage.
-The amount of the payment allocated to your principal (the loan amount) will increase, however, the amount you pay in interest will go down accordingly.
-Your property taxes increase, or rarely, decrease, and so might the homeowner's insurance in your monthly payment.
-But generally payments for your fixed-rate loan will be very stable.
+With a fixed-rate loan, your monthly payment never changes for the entire duration of the mortgage.
+The portion of the payment that goes to your principal (the loan amount) increases, but your interest payment will decrease in the same amount.
+Your property taxes increase, or rarely, decrease, and your insurance rates might vary as well.
+But generally monthly payments for a fixed-rate loan will be very stable.

-Borrowers can choose a fixed-rate loan in order to lock in a low rate.
-People choose fixed-rate loans when interest rates are low and they wish to lock in at the low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer greater consistency in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at a good rate.
+Borrowers might choose a fixed-rate loan in order to lock in a low interest rate.
+People select these types of loans because interest rates are low and they want to lock in the low rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide greater consistency in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we can help you lock in a fixed-rate at a good rate.
 Call Longhorn Mortgage at 512-302-9410 to discuss your situation with one of our professionals.

-Adjustable Rate Mortgages — ARMs, as we called them above — come in even more varieties.
-Generally, interest on ARMs are based on an outside index.
-Some examples of outside indexes are: the 6-month Certificate of Deposit (CD) rate, the one-year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+Adjustable Rate Mortgages — ARMs, come in even more varieties.
+Generally, the interest rates on ARMs are based on an outside index.
+A few of these are: the 6-month CD rate, the one-year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-Most Adjustable Rate Mortgages feature this cap, so they won't increase above a specific amount in a given period.
+Most Adjustable Rate Mortgages are capped, so they can't go up above a certain amount in a given period.
 Your ARM may feature a cap on how much your interest rate can increase in one period.
-For example: no more than a couple percent a year, even if the index the rate is based on goes up by more than two percent.
-Sometimes an ARM features a "payment cap" that ensures your payment can't go above a fixed amount over the course of a given year.
-In addition, the great majority of ARM programs feature a "lifetime cap" — this means that the rate can't ever exceed the capped percentage.
+For example: no more than two percent a year, even if the index the rate is based on goes up by more than two percent.
+Sometimes an ARM features a "payment cap" that ensures your payment won't go above a fixed amount in a given year.
+Most ARMs also cap your interest rate over the duration of the loan.

-ARMs usually start out at a very low rate that may increase as the loan ages.
-You've likely read about 5/1 or 3/1 ARMs.
-For these loans, the introductory rate is set for three or five years.
-It then adjusts every year.
-These loans are fixed for a certain number of years (3 or 5), then they adjust after the initial period.
-These loans are usually best for people who expect to move within three or five years.
-These types of ARMs are best for borrowers who plan to sell their house or refinance before the loan adjusts.
+ARMs usually start at a very low rate that may increase over time.
+You may have heard about "3/1 ARMs" or "5/1 ARMs".
+In these loans, the introductory rate is fixed for three or five years.
+After this period it adjusts every year.
+These kinds of loans are fixed for a certain number of years (3 or 5), then adjust.
+These loans are best for borrowers who anticipate moving within three or five years.
+These types of ARMs most benefit borrowers who will sell their house or refinance before the loan adjusts.

-You might choose an Adjustable Rate Mortgage to get a lower introductory interest rate and count on moving, refinancing or absorbing the higher rate after the introductory rate goes up.
-ARMs can be risky in a down market because homeowners can get stuck with rates that go up if they cannot sell or refinance at the lower property value.
+You might choose an Adjustable Rate Mortgage to get a very low initial interest rate and count on moving, refinancing or absorbing the higher rate after the initial rate goes up.
+ARMs are risky if property values go down and borrowers are unable to sell or refinance.

 Have questions about mortgage loans?
 Call us at 512-302-9410.
 It's our job to answer these questions and many others, so we're happy to help!